-ShareGate Desktop makes it easy for existing subsites to benefit from modern workloads in Microsoft 365.
+ShareGate makes it easy for existing subsites to benefit from modern workloads in Microsoft 365.
 We’ll walk you through how to restructure and “groupify” in a couple of clicks—so you can integrate existing resources with Microsoft Teams.

 The move to Microsoft 365 introduces new apps and services—including Microsoft 365 Groups, Planner, and Microsoft Teams—that enable users to collaborate in new ways and across multiple products.